Paarijatha Parvam: Reception

 The Times of India rated the film 2.5 out of 5, praising cinematography and music the critic wrote that "Paarijatha Parvam presents a mix of humour and crime that entertains in spurts but doesn't quite coalesce into a fully satisfying action comedy".
 Sashidhar Adivi of Times Now gave a rating of 2 out of 5 and stated that "Paarijatha Parvam is a contrived kidnap drama with largely weak performances and a load of jokes that don't land", with some praise to the music.
-Citing it as "a disappointing crime comedy", 123Telugu opined that the film failed to due to its weak storyline and screenplay, while appreciating performances of Harsha Chemudu, Sunil, and Srikanth Iyengar.